hannestschofenig/tschofenig-ids/aiss-token/draft-tschofenig-rats-aiss-token.md

 {::include cddl/aiss-instance-id.cddl}
 ~~~

-## Implementation ID
+## Implementation ID Claim
 {: #sec-implementation-id}

 The Implementation ID claim uniquely identifies the implementation of the
 immutable RoT.
-A verification service uses this claim to locate the
+A Verifier uses this claim to locate the
 details of the RoT implementation from a manufacturer.
 Such details are used
-by a verification service to determine the security properties or
+by a Verifier to determine the security properties or
 certification status of the RoT implementation.

 The value and format of the ID is decided by the manufacturer or a